praveen-taneja/celsius_to_fahrenheit/README.md

-### Test driving Gemini to develop a simple webapp
+### Vibe coding a simple webapp using Gemini from Google

 The app converts temperature from Celsius to Fahrenheit and demos the following
 1. Using Javascript to show different background image based on the temperature.